 To help you narrow down your options, here are a few things to consider:

 go site Small firms and start ups offer more impact and control, but be prepared to take greater risk.

 Most fledgling Fintech firms give you the chance to be involved with innovative new products or services often from the ground up.
 You are also more directly responsible for your firm’s success, not just your own.
 With fewer people and a nimble internal structure, chances are you will get to learn about the various aspects of running the business- which can be a big plus for your career going forward.

 Aside from the chance to work on exciting projects, shop around and you are likely to find bonus upside and stock options that have the potential to be quite lucrative.

 But here’s the bad news.
-Despite what we all feel we’re worth, risk and security are polar opposites.
-In order to have a big piece of the upside you’re almost definitely going to have to sacrifice your “established company” salary!
+Despite what we all feel we’re worth, risk and security are polar opposites. master thesis behavioral finance In order to have a big piece of the upside you’re almost definitely going to have to sacrifice your “established company” salary!

 Take a good look at yourself and ask the question, “am I prepared to ride a massive rollercoaster and savour the thrills and flipsides?” or do you prefer to play things a little safer?